smallblue2/Hako/docs/functional-spec/FS.md

 The user can execute graphical programs by double clicking their icon, or by opening the terminal and running them by their command name.
-If the program is not builtin and not placed in the special path the user must run the program by either running it directly with the interpreter or by running by entering the full path and the shell will look for a shebang to see what to pass it to.
+If the program is not builtin and not placed in the special path the user must run the program by either running it directly with the interpreter or by entering the full path.
+The shell will then look for a shebang to see what to pass it to.

 ###### 2.3.1.1.3 Manage the file system